2018-2019 CCA Grants

 An exhibition of painting and sculpture exploring ideas of lightness and darkness; black and white; presence and absence; application and removal; and the ways and which they operate in and for art spaces.

-An exhibition that connected students and addressed the social climate at Cornell.
-Our collaboration initiated a dialogue on campus about the issues we individually and collectively face and expressed these through design and art.
+An exhibition that connects students and addresses the social climate at Cornell.
+Our collaboration initiates a dialogue on campus about the issues we individually and collectively face and expresses these through design and art.

-TAK ensemble played works focusing on perceived duration, time manipulation, and the effect of sound on temporal experience.
-This event included a concert and preview lecture/concert at the Telluride House.
-The musicians discussed the process of creation and an offered an opportunity for others to understand each composer’s constructed landscape.
+TAK ensemble plays works focusing on perceived duration, time manipulation, and the effect of sound on temporal experience.
+This event includes a concert and preview lecture/concert at the Telluride House.
+The musicians discuss the process of creation and an offer an opportunity for others to understand each composer’s constructed landscape.

 At a pedestrian intersection of the Arts Quad, a circular assembly of mirrors frosted at eye level.
 Your passage slows down, physically and psychologically, as you immerse yourself in the shifting and authentic beauty of the surrounding space.

-Palonegro, one of Ithaca’s favorite ensembles of music from Latin America and the Caribbean, released its first CD in this unforgettable concert.
+Palonegro, one of Ithaca’s favorite ensembles of music from Latin America and the Caribbean, releases its first CD in this unforgettable concert.